Xdabier/time-ago-pipe/README.md

 In the @NgModule you want to use it in
 ```
-import {TimeAgoPipe} from 'time-ago-pipe';
+import {TimeAgoPipeModule} from 'time-ago-pipe';
 ```
-add "TimeAgoPipe" to your declarations
+add "TimeAgoPipeModule" to your imports
 ```
 @NgModule({
-	imports: [... etc ...],
+	imports: [...
+TimeAgoPipeModule, ...],
-	declarations: [..., TimeAgoPipe, ... ]
 })
 ```
 ---